dougyb83/Lunas-Leopard-Geckos/README.md

 - **FAQ page**

-  - This page displays cards with information about leopard geckos on them so that users can make informed descisions when deciding whether or not to buy a gecko.
+  - This page displays cards with information about leopard geckos on them so that users can make informed decisions when deciding whether or not to buy a gecko.

 FAQ cards viewed on desktop.